Live Mission

 The Descent: The Devil Inside

-To understand the magnitude of the World's Mayor's emergence, one must first navigate the labyrinth of his descent.
-As detailed in his memoir The Devil Inside Me , this was not merely "partying"; it was a systematic dismantling of the self.
+To understand the magnitude of The World's Mayor's emergence, one must first walk through the labyrinth of his descent.
+As detailed in his memoir The Devil Inside Me , this was not merely “partying.”
+It was a systematic dismantling of the self.

 Joshua battled severe mental illness while navigating a world fueled by cocaine, methamphetamine, and alcohol.
-For over twenty years, his drive to serve coexisted with a ferocious battle against the "Dark Passenger"—a personification of the internal forces driving him toward destruction.
-The mechanics of his addiction were ritualistic and extreme, driven by an unquenchable physiological and psychological compulsion.
+For over twenty years, his drive to serve coexisted with a ferocious battle against what he came to call the “Dark Passenger” — the internal force driving him toward destruction.

-His professional success in the skincare industry served as a carefully constructed façade masking a double life of extreme depravity and addiction.
-As an executive spending weeks at a time in major hubs like New York City, Los Angeles, Dallas, Miami, and Las Vegas, the "Dark Passenger" demanded risk, pushing him to chase the spotlight while silencing the "Quiet Whisper" of truth and caution.
+His professional success in the skincare industry became a carefully constructed façade masking a double life of extreme addiction and depravity.
+As an executive moving through New York City, Los Angeles, Dallas, Miami, and Las Vegas, he chased the spotlight while the quiet voice of truth grew harder to hear.

-This era was marked by profound loss: marriages dissolved, estrangement from children, bankruptcy, six incarcerations, and an HIV diagnosis that served as both a physical and existential reckoning.
+This era was marked by profound loss: broken marriages, estrangement from children, bankruptcy, six incarcerations, and an HIV diagnosis that became both physical and existential reckoning.

-"The journey through 'shadow prisons' and the loss of almost everything was not the end of the story, but the grueling training ground for a radical empathy that would later define his global mission."
+“The journey through shadow prisons and the loss of almost everything was not the end of the story, but the training ground for a radical empathy that would later define his global mission.”

 Part III